Word Finding Difficulties

 2. The student will apply the Familiar Word Cue retrieval strategy to improve word retrieval of known, but evasive, vocabulary in science, history, social studies, literature, and language arts.

-3. The student will apply Synonym and Category Substituting to circumvent word finding blocks to improve communication in science, history, social studies, literature and language arts.
+3. The student will apply Synonym and Category Substituting to circumvent Word Finding blocks to improve communication in science, history, social studies, literature and language arts.

 4. The student will use Syllable Dividing (visual and rhythm) to improve word retrieval of multisyllabic vocabulary in science, history, social studies, literature, and language arts.